People are waiting hours for one last taste of Gandhi Roti before it closes forever

 went to Ghandi and was told it was a 2 hour wait for a dang roti!— john (@johnsemley3000) June 16, 2020

-Apparently the crunch of knowing there are only two weeks left to get the genuine article, Gandhi Roti has inspired major wait times.
+Apparently with only two weeks left to get the genuine article, Gandhi Roti has inspired major wait times.

 Attempted to nab a butter chicken roti for dinner last night, but Ghandi Cuisine was completely sold out!
 Make sure to order via Ritual in advance, especially before they close permanently on June 30. pic.twitter.com/1K3Yirzs9I— Kimberly (@kimberly_lyn) June 18, 2020